WICG/portals/demos/portal-embed-demo/README.md

 // The activate function returns a Promise.
 // When the promise resolves, it means that the portal has been activated.
-// If this document was adopted by it, then window.portalHost will exist.
+// If this document was adopted by it, then window.portalHost will exist. portal.activate().then(_ => {
-// When the promise resolves, it means the page was adopted as a predecessor portal.activate().then(_ => {
   // Check if this document was adopted into a portal element. if (window.portalHost) {